AlexShem247/wine-origin-classifier/report/report.md

 The best-performing method, achieving **80% accuracy** on a test set of 100 wines, was:

 1. Extracting the most relevant words from descriptions using the LLM's judgment.
-2. Reducing the dimensionality by selecting the **top 500 most frequent terms** and applying TF-IDF.
+2. Reducing the dimensionality by selecting the **top 500 most frequent terms** and applying Bag of Words.
 3. Combining this data with existing features like points, price, and variety.
 4. Training a Random Forest classifier with hyperparameter tuning and cross-validation.